Ricardo-A-Zapata/The-FaRi-Project/README.md

 ## Project Goal

-The primary goal of this project is to train models using voice data from cultural and societal figures.
-Users can then input a recording of their own voice, and the model will generate an output that mimics the voice of the chosen figure.
+The primary goal of this project is democratize music creation and free expression.
+People should not be limited by their finances or ability to access professional studio/mix engineering to express themselves.
+Through The FaRi Project, we hope to help anyone and everyone have access to professional - sounding music in a easy-to-use way.
+We hope to allow users to provide stems such as raw vocal recordings and instrumentation / a beat, using our trained model to generate a fully mixed sound that is output at the end.
+We also plan to implement an AI ChatBot that will ask the user what they think of the final mix and be receptive to feedback in order to fix the mix to the user's liking.
 This could have exciting implications for media, entertainment, and personalization in vocal recordings.

 ## Project Structure